-Prior to forming The Ackerberg Group, Stuart served as General Partner, President and Chief Operating Officer for Birtcher Financial Services and was Vice President for Heitman Financial Services, Ltd.
+Prior to forming Ackerberg, Stu served as General Partner, President and Chief Operating Officer for Birtcher Financial Services, and was Vice President for Heitman Financial Services, Ltd.

 Mary is a Senior Managing Director of Ackerberg and is primarily responsible for investor relations, investment fund oversight, and lender reporting.